-Example employee, John Doe, received \$4,000 in third-party sick pay benefits for two months of 2023.
-The policy premiums were 25% district-paid and 75% employee- paid.
-John Doe is subject to Social Security and Medicare, and the third-party payer reported to the district that it withheld \$250 in Federal income tax.
+John Doe, received \$4,000 in third-party sick pay benefits for two months of 2023.
+The policy premiums were 25% district paid, and 75% employee paid.
+He is subject to Social Security and Medicare.
+The third-party payer reported to the district that it withheld \$250 in Federal income tax.